randy3k/collections/README.md

 #> [1] "not_urgent"
 ```

 Dictionary.
-Comparing to R envrionments, `dict()` does not [leak memory](https://r-lib.github.io/fastmap/#memory-leak-examples) and supports not only character keys.
+Comparing to R envrionments, `dict()` does not [leak memory](https://r-lib.github.io/fastmap/#memory-leak-examples) and supports various other types of keys.

 ``` r
 d <- dict()